Use your skills and earn money with your work

 I thought GC was the only one involved.
 Thank you for your quick answer.
 Cheers

-dano vinson 10 months ago
+dano vinson about 13 years ago

 The design brief didn't mention new tool design.
 All GC entries clearly saw only the request for a smoker.
 So, the design brief was meant to deceive or was poorly planned.
 Which is it?

-Tanya Weaver 10 months ago
+Tanya Weaver about 13 years ago

 @dano vinson If you look at the 'Requirements' above, it clearly states a redesign or a new tool.